COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Jun" >}}

+* Our paper on "Transfer Learning Based Parallel Evolutionary Algorithm Framework for Bi-level Optimization" is accepted to IEEE Trans.
+Evolutionary Computation.
+Congratulations to Lei and collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> Jun 30

+* I have been identified as 2% top scientists in the world across all disciplines from a [report](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000918) published by Stanford University.
+At the moment, I am ranked around #3200 in the AI subfield worldwide. <i class='fa fa-calendar' style='font-size:19px'></i> Jun 20

+* We are pleased to announce that we will host a summer school on **Data-Driven Artificial/Computational Intelligence: Theory and Applications** this August.
+This summer school is kindly supported by IEEE Computational Intelligence Society. <i class='fa fa-calendar' style='font-size:19px'></i> Jun 17

 * We are pleased to announce that Heng has successfully secured his PhD studentship from both CSC and Exeter.
 He will start his PhD journal in our lab since this autumn. <i class='fa fa-calendar' style='font-size:19px'></i> Jun 3

 {{< /tab >}}